significa/significa-start/src/templates/react-native/README.md

 **Appcenter**

-Appcenter is a continuously build, test, release, and monitor apps for React Native.
-Once the application has setup in the Appcenter, it will run the script `appcenter-pre-build.sh` with the following purpose:
+Appcenter is a platform to continuously build, test, release, and monitor apps.
+Once the application is setup in Appcenter, it will run the script `appcenter-pre-build.sh` to:
 - Expose environment variable;
 - Install Fastlane dependency;
 - Run Fastlane scrips;